 - Use tweezers to remove ticks.
 If you find a tick attached to your skin, don’t pull it off.
 Instead, use a pair of tweezers.
 Grab hold of the tick as close to your skin as you can and gently pull it away.
 Wash the area where the tick was, as well as your hands.

 Remember: just because you’ve been bitten by a tick doesn’t mean you’ll get Lyme disease.
-If you remove a tick within 48 hours of finding it, your chances of getting sick are low.
+If you remove a tick within 24 hours after it attaches to you, your chances of getting sick are low.